 The ruling also extends to many countries in Central America and the Caribbean.
-These includes, Barbados, the Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, Nicaragua, and Panama.
+These include Barbados, the Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, Nicaragua, and Panama.

 Ecuador marks the first of these countries in South America to comply with the IACHR ruling.
-Many of the other effected countries are soon to follow.
+Many of the other affected countries are soon to follow.

 Who is Next in Line?